tenacityteam/tenacity/README.md

 **We are currently undergoing a major rebase off Audacity 3.7.1.
 See PR https://codeberg.org/tenacityteam/tenacity/pulls/527 for progress.
-During this time, we will NOT accept pull requests against `main`.
-Please (re)base them off the `audacity-3.7-rebase` branch instead.**
+During this time, the default branch will be `audacity-3.7-rebase` instead.
+If you had a PR previously planned, please rebase it off that branch.**

 For more information on the situation, please see https://fosstodon.org/@tenacity/113731514298404501.
 We are still accepting contributions elsewhere.
 We resume accepting contributions when the rebase is complete.
 Thank you for your understanding.